 In this article we will get familiar with:

 - Purpose and need of valve diffuser

 - How diffuser helps for noise reduction?

 Featured Post: Difference between PSV and PRV (PSV vs PRV)

-What is a disc valve diffuser?
+What is Control valve disc diffuser?

 Diffusers are normally made from ASTM 304 or 316 stainless steel plates.
 Usually, resistance plates are added downstream of the control valve to absorb 85% of the required pressure drop.
 This is done by creating back pressure on the valve to allow the control valve to operate within its most efficient range.

 With diffusers, resistance plates may be used because of many reasons.
 Such as, when the valve Mach number is too high and it must be slowed down by creating backpressure through the diffuser plate or when cavitation liquids will cause noise or damage the control valve and downstream piping.

 As diffuser also helps to reduce the noise levels in the piping system.
 So, it is also termed a Silencer.